 Therapists are supposed to hold the secrets of all of their clients.
 However, there are exceptions to the rule.
 A therapist is allowed to break consent to protect a patient or the public from any harm.
 For instance, if a client threatens to kill themselves or to hurt someone else, the therapist will have to report it.
 Therapists also have the power to report ongoing domestic violence or any neglect of children, the elderly, or someone with a disability.
 A therapist can keep their client’s confidentiality if they have told you they have suffered abuse as a child.
 If that abuse is continuing with other children, only then are they allowed to break the confidentiality agreement.
 Confidentiality can also be released if a therapist has received a court order if a client’s mental health has come into question during the legal proceeding.

 A therapist can share their information about a client’s diagnosis and treatment with the client’s health insurance company or government program, like Medicaid or Medicare, that is paying for treatment to determine what care needs to be covered.
 The insurance companies will keep this information confidential.
 If a client decides to pay out of pocket and not ask their insurance companies for reimbursement, the insurance company will not know you are in therapy.
 Whenever they have to break your confidentiality, therapists have to ask their client for consent.
-In most cases, when it comes to minors, a therapist usually involves the in their child’s therapy process.
+In most cases, when it comes to minors, a therapist usually involves the parents in their child’s therapy process.

 A Minor’s Rights